X-CASH-official/xcash-dpops/README.md

 --log_file_color "log_file" - Write all output to a log file with colors

---total_threads "total_threads" - The total threads to use, the maximum is 100 total threads.
+--total_threads "total_threads" - The total threads to use, the minimum is 2
 If this parameter is not specified, the default is the number of threads the CPU has.

 --XCASH_DPOPS_delegates_IP_address "delegates IP address" - The delegates IP address (IPV4 only) to create the server on.